JusSn/rocketeers/README.txt

 Build a spaceship around your core!
 Launch towards the stars!

 Protect your core from the enemy team!
-Don't fall off your ship!

-Controls [3/13]
+Controls [4/21]

 Move			Left Stick
-Grab/Place		Y
-Cancel			B
-Jump 			A
+Grab/Place		A
-Fire Weapon (Battle)	X
+Fire Weapon (Battle)	Right Stick